-- 5.6 Located directly to the east of the site is Spire Hospital with a Post Office, local shop, hotel and public house all located within 200m from the centre of the site.
-The local primary school (Stretton St Matthews) is situated approximately 1.1km to the east of the site off Stretton Road and Bridgewater High School is located 3km to the north of the site. - 5.7 Bus services are available immediately adjacent the site on the A49 and the B5356.
-The nearest bus stop is located within easy walking distance, approximately 300m from the centre of the site.
-A number of bus services already operate around the site, including hourly services to Stockton Heath and on to Warrington. - 8 The proposal will contribute to enhancing the sustainability of the local area by providing a range of homes and employment opportunities.
-This will strengthen the local economy with community benefits as well as supporting local facilities such as the Royal Park Hotel and the Cat & Lion pub and local shops.
+- 5.4 Located 200m to the east on Hatton lane there is a Post Office, local shop, hotel and public house all located within 200m.
+The local primary school (Stretton St Matthews) is situated approximately 1.2km to the east of the site off Stretton Road and Bridgewater High School is located 2km to the north of the site. - 5.5 Bus services are available immediately adjacent to the site on Hatton Lane.
+The nearest bus stop is located within easy walking distance, approximately 500m from the centre of the site.
+A number of bus services operate within the vicinity of the site, including hourly services to Stockton Heath and onto Warrington. - 5.6 The proposal will contribute to enhancing the sustainability of the local area by providing a diverse range of homes, physical and community infrastructure, and a new country park.